RicoJia/ricojia.github.io/_posts/2024/2024-07-04-rgbd-slam-motion-estimation-from-epipolar-constraints.markdown

 \end{gather*}
 $$

 Because the epipolar constraint is scale ambiguous, E multiplies any scalar would also be a valid essenstial matrix.
 So, we have 1 degree of freedom, hence we need 8 equations.
+Usually, we either make one element 1, or make $|t|=1$.
 Hence, we get 8 matched feature points, choose $e$ in the null space of $A$, voila!

-### How to select those 8 points?
+### How To Select Those 8 Points?

 In general, there could be multiple outliers in matched feature pairs.
 But also in the mean time, we most likely get more than 8 feature pairs .
 So, in general, we:
 1. Randomly select feature pairs that are within a specified distance from epipolar lines.